 Remember that ulcerative colitis can vary greatly between individuals, so what works for one person may not work for another.
 It’s important to listen to your body and make dietary choices that support your overall health and manage your symptoms effectively.

-See also How to cook cabbage steaks in the oven
+See also How long to cook raw chicken in instant pot

 Questions and answers